 In October 2013, then Head Boy Callum Bayne and Head Girl Lucy Begbie visited Auschwitz Birkenau with the Holocaust Education Trust.
 As part of their ambassadorial roles, Calum created artwork which went on public display at Hamilton College in February 2014, and Lucy delivered lessons to senior classes on the importance of political participation.

-In Summer 2008, 2009, 2010 and 2011 S6 pupils, teachers, parents and friends went to Burkina Faso to spend just over 2 weeks working with A.E.A.D (in English, Evangelistic Association for Social Development), who run two schools, a Medical centre and are currently building a new skills centre for young men to learn trades and crafts.
-A.E.A.D is an N.G.O (Non-Government Organisation).
-They spent time in Ouagadougou (the capital city of Burkina Faso) and Gourcy, a small town 3 hours drive north of Ouagadougou.
+In summers of 2008 - 2011, S6 pupils, teachers, parents and friends went to Burkina Faso to spend just over two weeks working with A.E.A.D (in English, Evangelistic Association for Social Development), who run two schools, a Medical centre and a skills centre for young men to learn trades and crafts.
+This is part of Tearfund's "Transform" Project.
+The Transform programme's philosophy is that in making a small transformation in the lives of others, a much bigger transformation occurs in the lives of the young people.

 In 2011, Hamilton College developed a formal link with the Burkina Faso school through the British Council's Schools Partnerships Programme, it is hoped that both schools will benefit in many curricular areas.

 Rebecca Docherty completed a work placement with South Lanarkshire Television.
 Her assignment was to produce a short video.
 She chose to focus this on Burkina Faso and Hamilton College’s involvement and links there.